 - count_of_volumes is the number of volumes to create on each of the specified RAID sets.
-Normally, you specify either -c or -s but not both. - size_of_volumes is the size of volumes to be created (using the same unit specifications as listed above for reservedsize).
+Normally, you specify either -c or -s but not both. - size_of_volumes is the size of volumes to be created (using the same unit specifications as listed above for reserved_nonDMFsize).
 The value can contain a trailing modifier of "+" or "-", which means to adjust the given size up or down, respectively, in order to use the remaining available space on the RAID set.

-For details about the other variables, see "Syntax to Format a RAID Set" on page 20.
+For details about the other variables, see "Format a RAID Set" on page 24.

-Syntax to Display Information
+Display Information